bernhardAxonIvy/doc/source/axonivy/system-requirements/engine.rst

 Hardware Requirements
 ---------------------

-By default, the |ivy-engine| runs a bundled OpenSearch server.
+By default, the Axon Ivy Engine runs a bundled OpenSearch server.
 It is possible to integrate with an :ref:`external <opensearch-external>` OpenSearch instance.
 This also affects the minimum hardware requirements.